 - Youth Support Specialist: means an individual who meets qualification criteria adopted under ORS 414.665 and may be either a peer support specialist or a peer wellness specialist and who, based on a similar life experience, provides supportive services to an individual who: (a) Is not older than 30 years old, and (b) Is a current or former consumer of mental health or addiction treatment; or (c) Is facing or has faced difficulties in accessing education, health, and wellness services due to mental health or behavioral health barriers.

-- Recovery Peer: A person in addiction recovery with two years abstinence who provides support services to people seeking recovery from addiction.
+- Recovery Peer: A person in addiction recovery who provides support services to people seeking recovery from addiction.

 - Mental Health Peer: A person with lived experience of mental health who provides support services to other people with similar experiences.